Eleuthera/Docs/elf_header/e_shstrndx.md

 Section header string table index.

-If a file has no section name string table, this will be SHN_UNDEF:
+If a file has no section name string table, this will be SHN_UNDEF:0